hothanhxuan/ProjectMilestone-Ecommerce-BigQuery/README.md

 ### 8️⃣ Calculate cohort map from product view to addtocart to purchase in Jan, Feb and March 2017.
 For example, 100% product view then 40% add_to_cart and 10% purchase.
 Add_to_cart_rate = number product  add to cart/number product view.
 Purchase_rate = number product purchase/number product view.
 The output should be calculated in product level. ###
+A conversion funnel is constructed from product view to add-to-cart and purchase for January through March 2017.
+By calculating add-to-cart and purchase rates, this analysis helps pinpoint where users drop off and assess the efficiency of the purchasing journey.
 #### 🧩 Queries ####
 ```sql
 -- Code 1:using CTE